-Because fluorescence spectroscopy can be used in such a wide variety of application, the instrumentational configurations also vary widely from application to application.
+Because fluorescence spectroscopy can be used in such a wide variety of applications, the instrumentational configurations also vary widely depending on the application.
 For this reason, most researchers prefer to use configurable components which can be easily swapped in and out depending on the needs of the specific application.
-Avantes has worked closely with many researchers and process engineers to facilitate fluorescence measurements in the laboratory, clinical, and industrial environments using our fiber coupled miniature spectrometers, light sources, and accessories.
+Avantes has worked closely with many researchers and process engineers to facilitate fluorescence measurements in the laboratory, clinical, and industrial environments using our fibre-coupled miniature spectrometers, light sources, and accessories.
 Over this period, we have developed a full suite of fluorescence spectroscopy configurations, which researchers have been able to use in both laboratory and translational research.
-Many of these configurations have also served as the basis for a wide range of commercial products which utilize Avantes’ OEM spectrometers as their measurement instrument.
+Many of these configurations have also served as the basis for a wide range of commercial products which utilize Avantes’ OEM spectrometers as their measurement tool.

-Due to the relatively low-energy levels associated with fluorescence spectroscopy compared to other methods such as UV/Vis spectroscopy, it is generally preferable to select a high sensitivity spectrometer such as the AvaSpec-HERO or the AvaSpec-HS2048XL-EVO.
-Higher sensitivity spectrometers such as these are particularly useful in more demanding applications such as the measurement of autofluorescence in tissues or the detection of low concentration fluorophores in a sample matrix.
+Due to the relatively low-energy levels associated with fluorescence spectroscopy compared to other methods such as UV/Vis spectroscopy, it is generally preferable to select a high-sensitivity spectrometer such as the AvaSpec-HERO or the AvaSpec-HS2048XL-EVO.
+Higher-sensitivity spectrometers such as these are particularly useful in more demanding applications such as the measurement of autofluorescence in tissues or the detection of low-concentration fluorophores in a sample matrix.
 Fortunately, though, when compared to other low-light spectroscopy applications, such as Raman spectroscopy and diffuse reflection spectroscopy, fluorescence has the advantage of relatively broad emission bands allowing for spectroscopists working with stronger fluorescing samples to alternatively consider a less sensitive spectrometer such as the AvaSpec-ULS2048CL-EVO or the AvaSpec-Mini2048CL with a wide entrance slit to accept more light into the spectrometer.
-Nearly all Avantes spectrometers come with the option for replaceable entrance slits, which allow the user to experimentally determine the optimal entrance slit width for each specific fluorescence application, further enhancing the flexibility afforded by fiber coupled miniature spectrometers.
+Nearly all Avantes spectrometers come with the option of replaceable entrance slits, which allow the user to experimentally determine the optimal entrance slit width for each specific fluorescence application, further enhancing the flexibility afforded by fibre- coupled miniature spectrometers.

-The simplest of all fluorescence spectroscopy set-ups utilizes a fiber coupled cuvette holder with orthogonal connection ports to collect spectra from a sample in solution in a standard 10 ml cuvette.
+The simplest of all fluorescence spectroscopy set-ups utilizes a fibre-coupled cuvette holder with orthogonal connection ports to collect spectra from a sample in solution in a standard 10ml cuvette.
 This approach is possible because most small molecule solvents, such as water, alcohol, and cyclohexane, have virtually no autofluorescence signal, allowing for the sample and fluorophore to be dissolved in a solution for easy handling.

 While cuvettes work well for many applications, it is not always desirable to remove a sample for testing purposes.
-When testing liquid or powder samples, one alternative is to utilize a fiber optic fluorescence probe like the one shown in figure 3.
+When testing liquid or powder samples, one alternative is to utilize a fibre-optic fluorescence probe like the one shown in Figure 3.
 These probes use a bifurcated design allowing the excitation source to be coupled to one leg and the spectrometer to the other leg.
-While these probes can utilize many different internal fiber configurations, for example, twelve 200-micron core fibers surrounding one 600-micron core fiber as shown in figure 3, they all have one thing in common, and that is the excitation and collection paths at the sample are both colinear.
+While these probes can utilize many different internal fibre configurations, for example, twelve 200-micron core fibres surrounding one 600-micron core fibre as shown in Figure 3, they all have one thing in common: the excitation and collection paths at the sample are both colinear.
 This geometry dramatically simplifies the probe design allowing for a compact form factor, but it does result in increased excitation signal collection compared to the orthogonal approach utilized by a cuvette holder.

-In addition to standard immersion measurements, fluorescence probes are also ideal for in situ testing in a wide variety of fields ranging from biomedical diagnostics to archeological research.
-For each of these applications, the probe fiber configuration may be slightly different from the example shown in figure 2, but the overall principle remains the same.
-One unique application of fluorescence probes are in dental curing where the ultraviolet light source can serve both as the catalyst for curing and as the excitation source for the fluorescence measurement itself.
+In addition to standard immersion measurements, fluorescence probes are also ideal for in situ testing in a wide variety of fields ranging from biomedical diagnostics to archaeological research.
+For each of these applications, the probe fibre configuration may be slightly different from the example shown in Figure 2, but the overall principle remains the same.
+One unique application of fluorescence probes are in dental curing, where the ultraviolet light source can serve both as the catalyst for curing and as the excitation source for the fluorescence measurement itself.

-Today fluorescence microscopy has become one of the most widely utilized techniques in biological sciences, providing high-resolution hyperspectral imaging of living cells and other biological samples.
+Since then, fluorescence microscopy has become one of the most widely utilized techniques in biological sciences, providing high-resolution hyperspectral imaging of living cells and other biological samples.
 While in most cases, the excitation source is a single mode laser to allow for diffraction limited imaging, the spectrometer requirements are otherwise virtually the same as the other configuration discussed earlier.
-Avantes offers three standard microscope adaptors which allow the user to easily connect a miniature spectrometer to any standard microscope port via a fiber optic patch cord.
+Avantes offers three standard microscope adaptors which allow the user to easily connect a miniature spectrometer to any standard microscope port via a fibre-optic patch cord.

 Avantes offers a wide range of spectrometers and accessories that are ideal for both laboratory and OEM fluorescence spectroscopy applications including the AvaSpec-HS2048XL-EVO, AvaSpec-HSC1024X58-TEC (AvaSpec-Hero), and AvaSpec-ULS2048XL-EVO.
-Each of these spectrometers is available as either a stand-alone unit, OEM module, or can be integrated into a multichannel rack mount system that combines excitation source and spectrometer(s) in a single housing making them ideal for custom-designed laboratory or inline systems.
-The AvaSpec instrument line communicates via USB3.0, Ethernet, RS-232 and allows active digital & analog input/output capabilities providing a multitude of interface options with other devices.
-Additionally, the Avantes AvaSpec DLL software development package, with sample programs in Labview, MatLab, Delphi, Visual Basic, C#, C++, and many other programming environments, enables users to develop their own code for fluorescence applications.
+Each of these spectrometers is available as either a standalone unit, OEM module, or can be integrated into a multichannel rack mount system that combines excitation source and spectrometer(s) in a single housing, making them ideal for custom-designed laboratory or inline systems.
+The AvaSpec instrument line communicates via USB3.0, Ethernet, RS-232 and allows active digital & analogue input/output capabilities providing a multitude of interface options with other devices.
+Additionally, the Avantes AvaSpec DLL software development application, with sample programs in Labview, MatLab, Delphi, Visual Basic, C#, C++, and many other programming environments, enables users to develop their own code for fluorescence applications.

-For more information about the full range of spectrometer options available from Avantes for fluorescence spectroscopy, contact us at firstname.lastname@example.org to discuss your spectroscopy application with a knowledgeable applications specialists today.
+For more information about the full range of spectrometer options available from Avantes for fluorescence spectroscopy, contact us at firstname.lastname@example.org to discuss your spectroscopy application with a knowledgeable applications specialist today.